fenago/tableau-fundamentals/lab-guides/md/Lab_11.md

 ==================

-We\'ve looked at dashboards previously, in *Chapter 8*, *Telling a Data Story with Dashboards*, and considered how to make them interactive using a variety of actions.
+We\'ve looked at dashboards previously, in *Lab 8*, *Telling a Data Story with Dashboards*, and considered how to make them interactive using a variety of actions.
 Now we\'ll expand on that concept to consider how to create truly dynamic dashboards---dashboards where